riskframe/ai-rmm/framework/map-2.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Map 2
-# Map 2: Categorization of the AI system is performed.
+> Categorization of the AI system is performed. [@airmf]

+## Map 2.1
-## Map 2.1: The specific tasks and methods used to implement the tasks that the AI system will support are defined (e.g., classifiers, generative models, recommenders).
+> The specific tasks and methods used to implement the tasks that the AI system will support are defined (e.g., classifiers, generative models, recommenders). [@playbook]

 ### Map 2.1.1.
 Define the Specific Tasks and Use Cases.